These unique denim fabric key fobs are easy to make and can be personalized. They would make a great upcycled handmade gift for men.

 How To Make Denim Key Fobs

-1..
-First, cut away the denim waistband from the pair of jeans.
-Use a pair of scissors to cut as close to the waistband seams as possible.
+Step 1: Cut the denim waistband from the pair of jeans.
+Use scissors to cut as close to the waistband seams as possible.

-2. Next, cut a piece from the waistband that is about 20cm in length.
-To add extra interest to the denim fabric key fob, I made sure that the jeans button was included in the waistband piece.
+Step 2: Next, cut a piece from the waistband that is about 20cm in length.
+I ensured the jeans button was included in the waistband piece to add extra interest to the denim fabric key fob.

-If the jeans waistband has a nice label, then you might consider including this.
-Remove any belt loops on the piece of the waistband using a seam ripper.
+If the jeans waistband has a nice label, consider including this.
+Remove any belt loops on the waistband piece using a seam ripper.

-Also cut a small piece of leather the same width of the denim waistband and about 4 cm in length.
+Also, cut a small piece of leather the same width as the denim waistband and about 4 cm long.

-3. Next, on the right side of the denim waistband, stencil an initial or number.
+Step 3: Stencil an initial or number on the right side of the denim waistband.
 Stencil the figure just below the button on the waistband.
 I used a stencil ruler for this with a white acrylic paint pen.

-I used the acrylic paint pens before when stenciling my denim Dala horse ornaments.
+I used acrylic paint pens before when stencilling my denim Dala horse ornaments.
 For my key fobs, I choose my son’s initial for the fabric key fob.
 You may want to stencil a house number instead.

-5. Next, pass the leather strip through the D-ring clasp and then fold it over the ends of the folded waistband.
+Step 5: Next, pass the leather strip through the D-ring clasp and fold it over the ends of the folded waistband.
 Then, use two Chicago screws to hold the leather strip in place.